 From the Papua New Guinea Jungle to the Abu Dhabi Desert

 In late 2017, the Metis® Phase I Pilot validated several key subassemblies of this ground-breaking acquisition system in one of the world’s hardest-to-access exploration areas, the mountainous jungles of Papua New Guinea.
-The Metis® Phase II Pilot will take place, from late 2019 through early 2020, in a very different environment.
-This time the backdrop will be Abu Dhabi’s desert sand dunes.
+The Metis® Phase II Pilot takes place, in early 2020, in a very different environment.
+This time the backdrop is Abu Dhabi’s desert sand dunes.

 ADNOC was eager to participate in the pilot through a partnership signed during the year.
 The innovative solutions used by Metis® — dropping wireless seismic sensors by aerial drone and using a ground robot to recover them — are clearly aligned with ADNOC’s interest in more automated oil exploration and production processes.
 The key goals are to optimize operating efficiency and costs, while reducing personnel exposure to HSE risks, a critical issue in extreme desert heat.
 Metis® is an efficient solution, employing fewer operators on the ground than conventional seismic acquisition campaigns and significantly reducing their movements in the field.